nonproftechie/scorekeeper/README.md

 # scorekeeper
-Scorekeeping on your Pebble Time
+Very simple scorekeeping on your Pebble